 She is deeply interested in the role of law and institutions in ensuring government accountability and respect for human rights.

 Jennifer’s constitutional interests include Charter rights, Aboriginal law, and the federal/provincial division of powers.
 She advises on complex constitutional and administrative law questions, and on the compliance of institutional structures, policies, and practices with public law norms.
+Her keen interest in official language rights is informed by her personal experience splitting her education between French-language minority schooling in Fredericton, NB, and English-language minority schooling in Montreal, QC.

 Jennifer is experienced at preparing and presenting appellate submissions, particularly before the Supreme Court of Canada.
 Her appellate advocacy work includes consultation services to tailor appellate submissions for the Supreme Court of Canada in all areas of law.